 So that’s how the Sign is passed around the circle.
 Now remember that Ben closed his eyes?
 After he counts to ten, he opens them, and by then Kate will have passed the Sign on to someone else (and maybe the Sign has been passed a few times), so Ben doesn’t know who has it.
 Since he’s standing in the middle of the circle, his back is always turned to part of it, allowing the players to pass and receive the Sign when he’s not looking.
 But Ben can be quick.
 Let’s say he catches a glimpse of Lori making her sign (touching her nose with her finger) and he guesses that she just accepted the Sign.
 Ben can then ask, “Lori, do you have the Sign?”
 She has to respond truthfully, and then Lori is the new It.
 She stands in the middle of the circle, picks a new person to start with the Sign, and closes her eyes to count.
 If Lori (or any other It) guesses incorrectly, the game keeps going.
 She can guess as many times as she wants.
 So that’s how the game is played.

-Variations: There are many other games similar to Signs that you perhaps call the same name.
+Variations: There are many other games similar to signs that you perhaps call the same name.
+The game newspaper is similar, just not as quiet.
 Know any others?
-Oh, and one of my favorites is playing Signs in a perhaps less formal setting, say if you’re in a boring meeting and want some entertainment.
+Oh, and one of my favorites is playing signs in a perhaps less formal setting, say if you’re in a boring meeting and want some entertainment.
 Get your buddies to all very quietly and inconspicuously choose a sign and then pass it around without the People in Charge catching on.* Good times. 😉

 * Of course, you should be responsible.
 Always.